aashritak/CMPINF0010-Lab-Final-Project/README.md

 # Description and Links to Datasets Used
 <h4>Enrolled Students Dataset</h4>
 This data set contains the total number of students enrolled in schools around Pittsburgh.
-Each entry also has the neighbourhood that each school is locaated in. <br>
+Each entry in this dataset also specifies which neighbourhood each school is located in. <br>
 Link: https://data.wprdc.org/dataset/pittsburgh-american-community-survey-2015-school-enrollment

 <h4>Smart Trash Containers</h4>